roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 Worksheet 2
 ===========

-1: Introduction, MATLAB and the Raspberry PI
+1: MATLAB and the Raspberry PI
 --------------------------------------------

 **Step 1.1:** Until now you have only programmed in the MATLAB programming language, although MATLAB it’s self is quite useful, it has some drawback: